 Don’t shoot blindly; don’t apply for a loan before considering the real amount you need as working capital.
-Because flying blindly won’t do you any good.
-Usually, most of the business lenders look for enough money that will cover their daily operation costs, pay the existing debts and some backup money to cover the expenses of new projects.
+Usually, business owners look for enough money that will cover their daily operation costs, pay the existing debts, and can aid in covering the expenses of a new project.

-So, the important question being: How does one know his/her required working capital amount?
+The question is: How does one know his/her required working capital amount?

 There is a simple way to find the working capital ratio, just put the numbers in the following equation.